maaclin/DevOps/6. DOCKER/Practice/Demo App/README.md

 ![Node application](images/Node.png)

 Our feedback is stored in the container's `/feedback` folder as a new file matching the title, per the server.js configuration.
 This is isolated from the local system, as containers are designed to be self-contained.
-To persist /feedback locally, you could mount a volume (e.g., `-v /local/path:/feedback`) or copy out the container to the local file.
 This means that when the container shuts down and is deleted (--rm flag) and is restarted with no volume attached, files will be lost.

 ![Feedback](images/feedback.png)